deafjava/javafx-springboot-gradle/README.md

-# javafx-springboot-gradle
-Sample of JavaFX with Spring Boot using Gradle
+# Sample of JavaFX with Spring Boot using Gradle
+### A calculator for Electronic Resistance Parallel Simplifier

+### TODOs

+* Read from DB
+* JafaFX UI Tests